-- On a full-time or part-time undergraduate course (for example, a degree or HND-level course) including Open University and other distance-learning courses; or
+- On a full-time or part-time undergraduate course (for example, a degree or HNC-level course) including Open University and other distance-learning courses; or

-- Have a disability, mental-health condition, or a specific learning difficulty which affects your ability to study.
+- Have a disability, mental-health condition, or a Specific Learning Difference, which affects your ability to study.

 Process for claiming the Disabled Students' Allowance

 Apply to your Funding Body to request assistance with the